estatistics/bashscripts/README.md

 📈 Performance
 - On an AMD RX 5700 XT, this script typically processes 1080p video at 3x-5x real-time speed.
 To reach 100% GPU utilization (ENC), it is recommended to run two instances of the script in parallel.
+📋 Prerequisites

+Ensure you have the following installed:
+-    FFmpeg (with libopus support)
+-    GStreamer (with va-api plugins)
+-    Python3 (for frame calculation)
+-    amdgpu_top (optional, to monitor hardware usage)